 Additionally, the costs below reflect what you’d need to pay to purchase entry-level or intermediate-level equipment new.
 Nearly all of my tools and equipment were either gifted to me over the years or purchased secondhand.
 This, of course, has significantly brought the cost down for our family.

-Lastly, these numbers are based on the assumption that you could get two, average-sized deer (55lbs) per year.
+Lastly, these numbers are based on the assumption that you could get two, average-sized deer (55lbs) per year, which is about a year’s worth of venison for our family.

 Table #1: The average cost of hunting equipment over 10 years